AwrambaGame/GithubExercises/README.md

 ### Prerequisites

-- basic knowledge of git and github
+- Basic knowledge of git and github

 ### Installing

-To get started with the development environment, you will need to install the following:

-- Unity:
 - C#: Unity uses C# as its primary programming language.
 Make sure you have a compatible version of Visual Studio or MonoDevelop installed.
-- MySQL:
-- XAMPP: XAMPP is a popular tool for setting up a local web server environment.
-It can be useful for testing web-based features in your project.

-> Note: you will find the installation setup in the telegram group.

-Once you have installed these tools, you will be ready to start .

-A step by step series of examples that tell you how to get a development environment running.

 ## Contributing

 Before you start writing code, please read our [Code of Conduct](CODE_OF_CONDUCT.md).
 It outlines our expectations for participant behavior, as well as the steps for reporting unacceptable behavior.

+Create a new branch with your own name from the main branch of the GithubExercises repository

+Clone the repository to your local machine

+Create a folder called Answers where you will submit your answers write the code of the C# files on that folder and commit the solutions when you are done.

+When you are done with the answers push your code to github

+Create a pull request to a main branch and assign a reviewer to review your code.

-We encourage you to ask for a code review before merging your changes.
+> We encourage you to ask for a code review before merging your changes.
 This helps ensure the quality of our code and that every change is understood by most, if not all, team members.

 ## Authors